gaolinorange/Ausdt_stamp/README.md

 ## Usage
-This section is focused on and illustrates how to run the provided code and reproduce the representative result step by step.
-First， you must activate the virtual environment by the following command.
+This section illustrates how to run the provided code and reproduce the representative result step by step.
+First, you must activate the virtual environment by the following command.

 	source ~/venv_vcgan/bin/activate